-Dynamic Range is one of the fundamental metrics describing the capability of a shaker controller.
-We all ‘know’ that dynamic range describes the span of small-to-large acceleration amplitude that can be properly controlled during a test.
-Since modern controllers are digital instruments, we also ‘know’ the dynamic range to be “six times the number of bits in the analog/digital converter”.
+Dynamic range is one of the fundamental metrics describing the capability of a shaker controller.
+We all know that dynamic range describes the span of small-to-large acceleration amplitude that can be properly controlled during a test.
+Since modern controllers are digital instruments, we also know the dynamic range to be “six times the number of bits in the analog/digital converter.”
 But what do we really know?
 Let’s examine the dynamic range of a vibration controller more scientifically.

 As shown in Figure 1, a controller forms a loop around the shaker and device under test (DUT) by providing an analog signal to the power amplifier driving the shaker’s armature (or control valve) voice coil.
-This signal is called the Drive and the controller forms it by comparing the (analog) Control acceleration measured on the shaker table (or upon the DUT) with a desired Demand reference.
+This signal is called the Drive and the controller forms it by comparing the (analog) Control acceleration measured on the shaker table (or upon the DUT) with the desired Demand reference.
 The control algorithms seek to systematically minimize the difference between the Control and Demand signals by adjusting the shape and amplitude of the Drive signal.

-It is clear from Figure 1 that the available dynamic range of a test is limited not only by the controller dynamic range, but also by the characteristics of the power amplifier, shaker, control-point accelerometer, test object and all the mounting hardware and methods employed.
+It is clear from Figure 1 that the available dynamic range of a test is limited not only by the controller dynamic range but also by the characteristics of the power amplifier, shaker, control-point accelerometer, test object, and all the mounting hardware and methods employed.
 It is also clear that the controller’s role involves measuring the Control signal, performing calculations and processes upon this measurement, and generating the Drive signal.
-The amplitude-depth of each of these three processes affects the available test dynamic range.
+The amplitude depth of each of these three processes affects the available test dynamic range.

 The shaker and its amplifier must be powerful enough to drive the DUT and fixturing to the required force and motion levels of the test.
 The shaker’s suspension must be sufficiently linear to accurately reproduce the low amplitude details of the Demand and the amplifier’s noise floor must be low enough not to mask these features.
-The accelerometer and its signal conditioning must have adequate dynamic range to follow the Control motion with fidelity and this range must be properly matched to the acceleration span of the test.
+The accelerometer and its signal conditioning must have an adequate dynamic range to follow the Control motion with fidelity and this range must be properly matched to the acceleration span of the test.
 When all of these conditions are met, the controller becomes the limiting factor in the loop’s performance.
 Hence, it is important to have a controller with as much dynamic range as possible.

 You can never have too much dynamic range in any piece of test equipment.
-Physical realities of a test always “stack up” unfavorably to consume every ounce of available dynamic range a system can muster.
-It is also important that you understand the dynamic range of your equipment, so that you can accurately predict test system performance analytically.
+Physical realities of a test always stack up unfavorably to consume every ounce of available dynamic range a system can muster.
+It is also important that you understand the dynamic range of your equipment so that you can accurately predict test system performance analytically.
 This avoids employing time and laboratory assets on a “wing and a prayer” basis, always a costly operating philosophy.

 dB(SNR): What Dynamic Range Really Says

-Dynamic Range is the ratio of the largest and smallest signals that can be simultaneously properly processed by an instrument or system.
+Dynamic range is the ratio of the largest and smallest signals that can be simultaneously properly processed by an instrument or system.
 This ratio is normally expressed in decibels (dB) to compact the range of numbers we need to think about.
-The largest signal is the Full-Scale input or output, while the smallest is the Noise-Floor or resolution limit of the process.
+The largest signal is the full-scale input or output, while the smallest is the noise floor or resolution limit of the process.
 Thus the dynamic range is really a signal-to-noise ratio (SNR) expressed in dB.
 Quite often, physics demands that the full-scale and noise-floor specifications be presented in a dimensionally-inconsistent manner.
-It is common to know the full-scale as a peak value and the noise floor as a root-mean-square (RMS) value.
+It is common to know the full scale as a peak value and the noise floor as a root-mean-square (RMS) value.
 Consider the accelerometer specifications shown in Figure 2 as an example.

-This 100 mV/g sensor has a “Measurement Range” or full-scale of ±50 g and an “Equivalent Noise” or noise-floor of 0.0001 g RMS.
-The full-scale reflects the largest peak acceleration that can be measured without ‘clipping’ or limiting the output (voltage) signal.
-In contrast, the sensor’s noise-floor is a continuous broadband spectrum.
+This 100 mV/g sensor has a measurement range or full-scale of ±50 g and an equivalent noise, or noise floor, of 0.0001 g RMS.
+The full scale reflects the largest peak acceleration that can be measured without clipping or limiting the output (voltage) signal.
+In contrast, the sensor’s noise floor is a continuous broadband spectrum.
 Hence, the minimum resolvable signal is expressed as an RMS value over a specified bandwidth (1 Hz to 10 kHz in this case).
 Note that this noise-floor likely changes ‘height’ with frequency; if it were flat, it could be expressed as a constant g/√Hz spectral density or g2/Hz power spectral density.

 Testing Your Controller